cowboy8625/snack/README.md

 The language that eats the stack.
 Heavily inspired by [porth](https://gitlab.com/tsoding/porth/) which is inspired off of [forth](https://en.wikipedia.org/wiki/Forth_(programming_language))

-The source code of this compiler is really really really sloppy and I know it.
-This was just a project to get the language working and not a project to worry about design of the compiler.
-I plan on throwing the compiler out in rust any way.
 Having the language self hosted is the ultimate goal without the use of [fasm](https://flatassembler.net/download.php).
-The knolage I get from this project I will put in use for another language project I am working on.
+The knowledge I get from this project I will put in use for another language project I am working on.

 # Install